There may actually be a such thing as a pulmonary embolus that does not require treatment.

 So what’s the solution for now?

-Dr. Tornetta suggests that doctors increase their criteria for blood clot screening prior to ordering blood thinner therapy.
+The researchers recommend that doctors increase their criteria for blood clot screening prior to ordering blood thinner therapy.

 Hallmark symptoms of a pulmonary embolus are sudden shortness of breath and chest pain.

-Additional Symptoms of Pulmonary Embolus
+Additional Symptoms of a Pulmonary Embolus

-swelling in one leg, bluish skin, clammy skin, pronounced sweating, irregular or rapid heartbeat, a weak pulse, fainting and lightheadedness.
+Swelling in one leg, bluish skin, clammy skin, pronounced sweating, irregular or rapid heartbeat, a weak pulse, fainting and lightheadedness.